MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/troubleshooting-salesquotation.md

 # required metadata

 title: Troubleshoot sales quotations
-description: This topic describes how to fix issues that you might encounter while working with Sales Quotations.
+description: This topic describes how to fix issues that you might encounter while you work with sales quotations.
 author: SmithaNataraj
 manager: tfehr
 ms.date: 09/16/2020